-However, the design and implementation of blockchain-based systems requires know-how in several areas, as well as mindful consideration of larger economic and societal issues.
+However, the design and implementation of blockchain-based systems require know-how in several areas and mindful consideration of larger economic and societal issues.
 These objectives provide the starting point for this summer school.

 In this fourth blockchain summer school organized by the European Blockchain Center, we will focus on educating students in blockchain technology to develop solutions within different industries.
 The participants will learn how blockchain technology is disrupting existing business models and will gain insights in paradigmatic changes occurring from economic, organisational and computer science viewpoints.

 As learning outcomes, the participants will be submerged into computer science, information systems, and business knowledge background in order to analyse existing business processes and their potential to convert them into blockchain-based solutions.
-In so doing, they will be able to co-create new blockchain-based systems, taking into consideration both cryptographic and economic aspects.
+In so doing, they will be able to co-create new blockchain-based systems while considering cryptographic and economic aspects.

 Within the summer school, participants will learn how to set up a development environment and how to work with proven platforms such as Ethereum, NEO and others.
-They will be able to design and implement their own smart contracts and will code their own Dapps (decentralized apps).
+They will be able to design and implement their own smart contracts and code dapps (decentralised apps).

 Once basic blockchain elements have been introduced, participants will work on their own blockchain development projects, supported by the participating industry partners.
-The outcomes will be functioning demonstrators, as well as a written documentation and reports that illustrate the business process or mechanism realized in a blockchain implementation and how, in so doing, a real-world challenge is addressed.
+The outcomes will be functioning demonstrators, as well as written documentation and reports that illustrate the business process or mechanism realised in blockchain implementation and how, in so doing, a real-world challenge is addressed.

 IT University of Copenhagen / University of Copenhagen